Treating A Chemical Imbalance Can Improve Your Health

 How chemical imbalance affects mental health

-Symptom overlap and lack of supporting science make it difficult to say with certainty how a chemical imbalance affects mental health.
+Symptom overlap and lack of supporting science make it difficult to say with certainty how a chemical imbalance in the brain affects mental health.
 If you are concerned and would like to know your neurotransmitter levels, speak to your physician or therapist to determine if there is a test you can take.

 Getty/10'000 Hours